Nadchima/Customer-Shopping-Trends-Analysis-and-Interactive-Dashboard/README.md

-# Customer Shopping Trends Dataset
+# Customer Shopping Trends Analysis & Interactive Dashboard
 The Consumer Behavior and Shopping Habits Dataset provides comprehensive insights into consumer preferences, trends, and patterns during their shopping experiences.
 This dataset encompasses a wide variety of variables, including demographic information, purchase history, product preferences, and purchase frequency.
 With this complete dataset, analysts and researchers can delve into the complexities of the consumer decision-making process.